 Simply send another “reminder” invoice by “certified” mail, keep a copy for your records.
 Then make a phone call the day after the client receives your “reminder” invoice.
 Say something like this ..
 “John, may be you did not get our invoice last time, therefore we have re-sent it.“, then carefully listen to what the client has to say.
 Client will likely give you the reason of non-payment, even without you asking for an explanation.

-There is a fair amount of possibility that their delay is due to an oversight, glitch or a temporary business circumstance.
-For example, an officer who issues check could be on leave, a non-serious cash flow crunch that is temporary in nature, or may be the client never received your invoice, or lost it.
-If it was simply an oversight, they may simply tell you that the payment will be issued today or tomorrow.
+There is a possibility that their delay is simply due to an oversight, glitch or a temporary business circumstance.
+For example, an officer who issues check could be on leave, a non-serious cash flow crunch that is temporary in nature, or may be the client never received your invoice, or they lost it.
+If it was just an oversight, they may simply tell you that the payment will be issued today or tomorrow.

 But, if the client appears to be deferring the payment or giving false excuses, take it as a warning sign.
 Keep this account under watch.

-Now, your staff should also be informed in advance to be extremely careful, professional and diplomatic with these clients.
-Since you have a doubt now regarding their ability to make timely payments in near future, have a strategy to prevent their debt increasing further.
+Your staff should also be informed in advance to be extremely careful, professional and diplomatic with such clients.
+Since you have a doubt regarding their ability to make timely payments in near future, have a well planned strategy to prevent their debt increasing further.